 OCWA’s Back Flow Prevention (BFP) device design approval is a THREE-STEP process:

-When preparing the submittal, you or the design professional should follow the guidance outlined in the NYSDOH guidelines on Cross Connection Control, including all of the drawing specifications (link below).
+When preparing the submittal, your design professional should follow the guidance outlined in the NYSDOH guidelines on Cross Connection Control, including all of the drawing specifications (link below).

 A) OCWA Checklist